-Whether it’s in your hips, glutes, or all in your head, tension has a way of accumulating as we hustle through the day-to-day.
+Whether it’s in your hips, hamstrings, or all in your head, tension has a way of accumulating as we hustle through the day-to-day.
 But there are ways to reclaim some very necessary “me” time with just a few simple steps.
 Restorative yoga prioritizes stillness, relaxation, and a calmer state of mind, even more so than more traditional forms of yoga

 Practicing “active relaxation” or gentle yoga (as it’s also known) can also help yogis hold poses longer than they normally would, giving weary muscles and connective tissues and little extra TLC.
 The silver lining: There’s room for restorative poses in even the tightest of places.
 Just remember to take the time to get in and out of each pose safely—especially when the spine is involved.
 And for those with injuries, be sure to move through each posture with a pro before trying them on your own.

 Disclaimer: While we’re big fans of yoga to ease tension and improve mobility, it’s not a replacement for medical care.
 If you’re experiencing chronic pain or injury, please consult a qualified professional.

 Create a support of firm pillows, blankets, or a bolster lengthwise in front of you.
 Lower onto your knees, placing them on either side of the support, toes together.
 Fold your upper body over the length of the support.
 Rest your forearms on the floor along the support, and turn to one side (or rest your forehead on the support—whatever is most comfortable).
 Let gravity pull your legs toward the earth as you soften the lower back, and release the tailbone toward the heels.
 Halfway through, turn your head to the other side as the body continues to settle into the pose.

 Eka Pada Rajakapotasana